Kingxukai/404OS/logfile.md

     However, it spent me a lot time tracing the process step by step through GDB, and is always be ignored in writing text.

 11:
-    **issue "encounter an unexpected error while execute set_Queue() 5th,the value of register a1 was random" and modify "fork()",so it can be invoked as same as Linux.** time:2023-05-01 22:30:56 by wxk
+    **issue "encounter an unexpected error while execute set_Queue() 5th,the value of register a1 was random"and modify "fork()",so it can be invoked as same as Linux.** time:2023-05-01 22:30:56 by wxk

     solution: